plule/plule.github.io/index.md

 This is a list of some of them.

+## Theremotion

+[Theremotion](https://plule.github.io/theremotion/) is a synthesizer inspired by the Theremin.
+You play it with gestures in the air.

+{% include youtube.html id="GGALeKm_uzc" %}

 ## MPC Valet

 [MPC Valet](https://plule.github.io/mpc_valet/) is an online tool to create sample based instruments to use on MPC drum machines.